YukkiZx/device_umidigi_a5_pro_old/README.md

-Copyright (C) 2021 The PixelExperience Project
+Copyright (C) 2021 The LineageOS Project

 Device Tree for UMIDIGI A5 Pro (A5_Pro)
 ==========================================